gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 #### There are duplicate components.
 You need to annotate schematics first.

-.Screenshot of the 'There are duplicate components' simulation error in KiCad. image::kicad-simulation-there-are-duplicate-components-error.png[width=300px]
+{{% figure src="kicad-simulation-there-are-duplicate-components-error.png" width="300px" caption="Screenshot of the 'There are duplicate components' simulation error in KiCad." %}}

 This error usually arises if you have not assigned unique designators to all components.
 Perhaps there are still `R?`, `C?` e.t.c designators on the schematic?
 Or multiple instances of properly labelled components, such as two `R1`'s.
 The best way to fix this is just to reset and re-annotate the schematics.